valeriatisch/Dental-Website/README.md

 ### → Step #2

-* To start your virtual server under port 8000 run the following command:
+* To start your virtual server under port 8000 r un the following command:
   ```http-server . -p 8000```
 * Open your browser and go to http://localhost:8000/